JuliaRheology/RHEOS.jl/paper/paper.md

 ![Qualitative assessment of the fitted model.](predict.pdf){ width=80% }

-This example and others are available as Julia Jupyter notebooks, accessible from both the RHEOS GitHub repository, and viewable from the RHEOS documentation.
+This example and others are available as Julia Jupyter notebooks, available in RHEOS GitHub repository and viewable on the RHEOS [documentation website](https://juliarheology.github.io/RHEOS.jl/).

 # Acknowledgements

 JLK would like thank the George and Lillian Schiff Foundation for the PhD funding which facilitated this project.
-AB, JLK and AJK acknowledge the BBSRC grants BB/M002578/1, BB/K018175/1 and BB/P003184/1.
-All authors would like to thank Rohit Goswami, Grant Bruer and Adam Beall for their valuable feedback during the review process.
+AB, JLK, and AJK acknowledge the BBSRC grants BB/M002578/1, BB/K018175/1, and BB/P003184/1.
+All authors would like to thank Rohit Goswami, Grant Bruer, and Adam Beall for their valuable feedback during the review process.

 # References